rowanmanning/audrey/README.md

 The instructions for running on a server are the same as [running locally](#running-locally) apart from the following differences:

   * It may not be possible to create an `.env` file, dependent on your setup.
 You'll need a different way to provide configurations via environment variables

+  * You'll need to run the `npm run build` command at some point before the deployment of the application finishes

   * The URL to access the application will be whatever your public server address is, rather than `localhost`